susom/wdl-etl/README.md

 # Steps to execute example workflow
 * In the root folder, open a terminal window (VSCode or IDE of choice)
-    * Run the "make" command
+    * Run the command: `make`
-* Create a copy of input-example.json, name it input.json and place it in the "workflow" folder
+* Create a copy of input-example.json, name it input.json and place it in the `workflow` folder
 * Fill in all of the fields specific to you
     * credentials file
     * API Project ID (the project ID that you will be doing work in)